SamirNabadov/python-scripting/README.md

 Note
 ------------
-* You can also use the functions in the moludes folder separately.
+* Libraries for python scripting are widely used in writing functions.
+Some of the functions I have written here are based on the articles I read and video tutorials.
+You can also use the functions in the moludes folder separately.

 Running the script
 ----------------------